bitnami/containers/containers/nginx/README.md

 ## Upgrade this image

 Bitnami provides up-to-date versions of nginx, including security patches, soon after they are made upstream.
-We recommended that you follow these steps to upgrade your container.
+We recommend that you follow these steps to upgrade your container.

 ### Step 1: Get the updated image